scharrenberg/dddeu2020/readme.md

 ## General Observations

-Dominating areas of development that showed up again and again
+Dominating areas of development that showed up rather often

 - Wardley maps
-- coupling and TODO: konassence?
+- coupling and connascence
 - heuristics
+- team relations

 ## Heuristics workshop - Rebecca Wirfs-Brock

 Collect and share your heuristics.
-Every traveller improves the trail a little bit.
+Every traveller improves the trail by a little bit.

 Types of Bounded Contexts

 - quaint
 - bubble
 - autonomous bubble